The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 1. Tasks

-Grab a notebook (not your favourite) and pen or open a new document.
+Grab a notebook (not your favorite) and pen or open a new document.
 Now, write down all the tasks that are directly connected to your writing career.

 Ah, yes.
 I hear you.
 Why am I getting you to write a long list when you could be writing your WIP?
 Believe me, it’s better to spend time on research now than to waste time later.
 Have you tried finding an assistant when you only have a vague description of “is helpful”?
 It’s nearly impossible.